Nikki Haley to announce 2024 presidential run on Feb. 15

 "I would not run if President Trump ran, and I would talk to him about it," Haley said at the time.

-Since then, she has suggested, repeatedly, that she's seriously considering a run.
+Since then, she has suggested repeatedly that she was seriously considering a run.
 The former South Carolina governor told Fox News that her comments about not running against Trump were made before some perceived flaws of President Biden's administration, such as the withdrawal in Afghanistan and the dramatic rise in inflation.

 "When I look at that, I look at the fact [that] if I'm this passionate and I'm this determined, why not me?"
 Haley told Fox News.